• Skip to primary navigation

 Sheet cakes are probably my favorite type of cake recipes because they’re so easy to make, instead of having to worry about stacking a layered cake, or frosting a round cake.

-This depression cake recipe is such a favorite around here, so I knew you’d also love this peanut butter sheet cake too.
+This depression cake recipe is such a favorite around here, so I knew you’d also love this peanut butter sheet cake, too.
+And if you love the combination of peanut butter and chocolate, you’ll adore this chocolate peanut butter dump cake.

 Slice of peanut butter cake on a round plate.